GEEGABYTE1/Brick/README.md

 There are possiblities of an error occuring most commonly if the syntax is typed wrong.
 However, possible errors can arise if 1) the desired destination registry is empty, or the index you specify is larger than the length of the registry itself.
 In both cases, these issues can be solved by adding values to registries by typing binary code with that start with `000001`.

+*Note*: This method can also be used if there are no values in the registry.

 More information can be found under `systemback.py`

+# Extra Information

+Feel free to reach out (check my github bio for contact info or www.jaivalpatel.com) to me if you have any questions or found errors, I would love to chat!

+Made by Jaival 🦖